kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Account, local (client)

 A local account is created on a client app (i.e., on a user's device).
+Referred to in the docs as KinAccount.
 It serves two purposes:
 * Each local account holds its unique identifier known as public/private keypair {ref}, generated when the account is created.
 The keypair also uniquely identify the corresponding blockchain account {ref} and ensures the security of Kin transactions against it.
 * A local account allows its owner to build and send transactions to be processed by the blockchain.
 Each transaction is signed with the private key of the keypair (without disclosing it).